lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

   - Recall: 0.917
   - F-score: 0.906

-VISUAL PLACEHOLDER: TABLE DISPLAYING CHANGES IN PERFORMANCE OVER TIME

 My goal was to develop a model with an F-score above 0.9.
 Through iterative training and refinement, I successfully created an NER model that met this benchmark, achieving an F-score of 0.906.
 This model now serves as a foundational component for organizing products in the database, and analyzing product titles.
 Throughout the course of training this model, I learned valuable lessons, usually the hard way.
 For instance, I did not preprocess the data before annotation, which led to frustrating errors, such as SpaCy failing when it encountered emojis.
 I made sure to keep these types of lessons in mind as I continued the development of this engine.